 You will be asked to attend a pre-assessment clinic prior to your procedure.

-At this appointment a nurse will carry out blood tests, swab tests and blood pressure checks and get a medical history from you.
-This helps medical staff identify any potential problems in advance of your admission to hospital and take steps to sort them out beforehand.
+At this appointment a nurse will carry out blood tests, blood pressure checks and get a medical history from you.
+This helps medical staff identify any potential problems in advance and take steps to sort them out beforehand.
 You will also be given more details about the procedure, including preparation and aftercare.

-On the day of the procedure you will be admitted to our day ward within the Cardiology Department where the nurse caring for you will undertake some pre-procedure checks including blood pressure, an electrocardiogram (ECG) to check your heart's rhythm and the insertion of a small tube (cannula) into the vein in your arm.
+On the day of the procedure, you will be admitted to our day ward within the Cardiology Department where the nurse caring for you will undertake some pre-procedure checks, including blood pressure, an electrocardiogram (ECG) to check your heart's rhythm and the insertion of a small tube (cannula) into the vein in your arm.
 The tube is sometimes used during the procedure to give you medication.
-The PCI is carried out in a room called a catheter lab, which looks like an operating theatre.
-If you have already had an angiogram then it would have been done in the same room.
+The angiogram is carried out in a room called a catheter lab, which looks like an operating theatre, and usually takes about 30 minutes.
+If you require any further investigation of a narrowing, or insertion of a stent, this will add more time on to the procedure.

-How is PCI performed?
+How is the procedure performed?